How a Grid Feed Solar System Works

 some grid feed systems have battery backup and specific blackout protection to some lights and power points but the battery option adds considerable expense to a grid feed system and makes something that is not economically sound into a complete waste of money.
 See economic info here:

 How can the power company give me a 1:1 credit (or better) and will they continue to do so?

 In a business world buying power from you at the sell price makes no sense business sense at all.
 The only reason this can happen is that everyone that uses electricity from the grid is subsidising grid feed solar power systems.
 This includes the owners of grid feed systems as well as folk who choose not to fit them.

-No shit, what has happened is that the Federal Government of Australia has mandated that the power companies pay you the buy price for power (give a 1:1 credit or better).
+What has happened is that the Federal Government of Australia has mandated that the power companies pay you the buy price for power (give a 1:1 credit or better).
 As a sweetener to the power companies who obviously would not want to do this, the Government has allowed them to increase the price of electricity for everyone to cover this legislated imposition.

 Make no mistake about it, grid feed power systems have been profitable for power companies!
 None of them are complaining!